antoine-levitt/LOBPCG/README.md

+# THIS REPOSITORY IS NOT MAINTAINED

+Please use the version in DFTK.jl for now.

 # LOBPCG

 Implementation of the LOBPCG algorithm, seeking optimal performance without compromising on stability.
 The code is written for readability, and is not fully optimized yet (ie it allocates a lot of memory).
 The most time-consuming parts (BLAS3 and matvecs) should be OK though.
 It follows the scheme of Hetmaniuk & Lehoucq (see also the refinements in Duersch et. al.), with the following modifications: